In 1905 a group of artistes and musicians founded a Lodge

 known for its generosity especially in performers giving

-support charities and those less fortunate in society.
+their time to support charities and those less fortunate

-The Chelsea Lodge was formed over 107 years ago by some
+in society.
+The Chelsea Lodge was formed over 107 years

-of the biggest Musical Stars of the day.
-One of its main
+ago by some of the biggest Musical Stars of the day.
+One

-objectives was to provide support and assistance for
+of its main objectives was to provide support and

-those in society that need help.
-I am delighted that
+assistance for those in society that need help.
+I am

-those principles have continued in this Lodge throughout
+delighted that those principles have continued in this

-that time and are still being supported by a new
+Lodge throughout that time and are still being supported

-generation of entertainers.
-The founders of the Chelsea
+by a new generation of entertainers.
+The founders of the

-Lodge would be proud of those Chelsea brethren working
+Chelsea Lodge would be proud of those Chelsea brethren

 Chelsea Lodge web site for more information on the